 Apply from May - September, as this is peak caterpillar season.

 Caterpillar Killer nematodes are supplied in two pack sizes:

-The standard pack of Caterpillar Killer contains 1 x 25 million nematodes treating up to 35m2.
+- The standard pack of Caterpillar Killer contains 1 x 25 million nematodes to treat up to 35m2.

-The large pack containing 2 x 25 million nematodes providing two treatments for area of 35m2 or a single application to total area of 70m2.
+- The large pack containing 2 x 25 million nematodes will provide two treatments for area of 35m2 or a single application to total area of 70m2.

 When high numbers of caterpillars are present repeat applications of nematodes may be required.